Avalanche-Subnet-Research/Avalanche_Research/README.md

    - Use statistical and analytical tools to interpret simulation results and identify patterns, anomalies, and vulnerabilities.
 5. **Develop Mitigation Strategies**:
    - Based on simulation results, propose and test mitigation strategies to address identified security concerns.

-### Tools and Resources

-- **cadCAD**: A Python library for complex systems modeling and simulation, ideal for simulating blockchain networks.
-- **radCAD**: An extension of cadCAD focusing on agent-based modeling and simulations.
-- **AvalancheGo**: The official implementation of the Avalanche network, useful for integration and performance testing.
-- **Custom Scripts**: For simulating specific behaviors, such as malicious actions or targeted fee manipulation.

-By systematically using simulations to stress test and explore edge cases in the ACP-77 upgrade, we can proactively identify and address potential security concerns, ensuring a more robust and secure Avalanche subnet ecosystem.